Migraine screen filter

 Green Band

 Narrow 520–540nm pass.
-The only wavelength shown to not worsen migraine (Noseda 2016).
+The wavelength found to be best tolerated in light sensitivity studies (Noseda 2016).

 Notch 480